 When taking colivers on hikes in the area, and Cactus organizes a lot of these, Maria likes to share her knowledge on the geography and history of the place, like to give fun facts about the formation of the Canary Islands and Tenerife or talk a bit about species of cactuses that grow there, etc..
 This way people can link the stories to nature and the views, and thus feel more connected to the area.

-Educating you about sustainable traveling
+4. Educating you about sustainable travelling

 With activities offered, recycling rules in the house, connections with NGOs, and Maria’s example, Cactus inspires people to dive into the world of sustainable living.